Updated: Aug 25, 2021

 This Day in Cannabis History:

 Regarded by some as "the Florence Nightingale of the medical marijuana movement,” Mary Jane Rathbun—a.k.a.
-Brownie Mary—was a hospital volunteer and IHOP waitress who began baking cannabis brownies for terminally ill AIDS patients in San Francisco during the 1970s.
+Brownie Mary—was a hospital volunteer and IHOP waitress who began baking cannabis brownies in San Francisco during the 1970s, then distributing them to terminally ill AIDS patients in the 1980s.

 Originally selling them out of a basket for a few dollars each, she soon partnered with famed medical marijuana activist Dennis Peron to sell them at his underground proto-dispensary the Big Top Marijuana Market, and was even bold enough to advertise her "magically delicious" brownies on billboards around town.